-Below are some tips on how to create a copyright notice that helps protect your work from being stolen or misused.
+Below is more detailed information on what exactly a copyright notice is, with guidance and tips for how you can create a copyright notice that helps protect your work from being stolen or misused.

 - 1. What is a Copyright Notice?

 - 2. Benefits of Having a Copyright Notice

 - 3. Do You Need to Register Your Copyright?

 - 4. How to Create a Copyright Notice

 - 4.1.
 Copyright Symbol

 - 4.2.1.
 One Date, or a Date Range?

 - 4.3.
 Owner of the Work